wmurphyrd/cleaningdataproject/README.md

 The run_analysis function this repo performs a planned data processing script.
 This script uses accelerometer data collected from subjects performing a variety of actions with a smart phone that is hosted by the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-This script assumes the data is already download and extracted from the zip file (with directory structure) in a folder within the working directory named "data".
+This script assumes the data is already downloaded and extracted from the zip file (with directory structure) in a folder within the working directory named "data".
 The processing is performed in 5 steps described below

 ## 1. Load and Merge Data Sets